-Marbridge is a non-profit residential community that offers transitional and lifetime care to adults with a wide range of cognitive abilities and — through compassion and faith — provides them opportunities to learn, experience and achieve a whole new life.
+Marbridge is a non-profit residential community that offers transitional and lifetime care to adults with a wide range of cognitive abilities and — through compassion and faith — provides them opportunities to learn, experience, and achieve a whole new life.

-Ed and Marge Bridges founded Marbridge in 1953.
-The Bridges sought to create safe, residential care for their son, Jim, and other adults like him with intellectual disabilities.
-It began as a small working ranch, but from its beginning, Marbridge charted a dramatically different course compared to the institutions of the day.
+In 1953, Ed and Marge Bridges founded Marbridge in an effort to create safe residential care for their son, Jim, and other adults with cognitive disabilities.
+From the beginning, Marbridge charted a dramatically different course compared to the institutions of the day.

 The first established community, The Ranch, offered training based on the philosophy that adults with developmental disabilities can learn skills that enable them to become contributing members of the community.
 Gifts of land in the 1980s expanded the campus to include Mabee Village (now known simply as The Village), a semi-independent community, and The Villa Skilled Nursing Center to broaden the scope of residents that Marbridge could serve.